hadmacker/asd_notes/ACCOMODATIONS.md

 > School: We’re not well equipped to meet their needs.
 > Response: You don’t have to be well equipped.
 Let’s start with willing and work from there.

+> [Discussing social goals on IEP document]
+> Yeah, this is a peer problem and not a your son problem.
+I work in SpEd and hate social skills goals that put the onus on the ND student to mask.
+> Post found on Reddit r/AutismParenting forum

 * [GOM: Procotol for Early Childhood Transition to School for Children with Additional Support Needs](https://www.gov.mb.ca/healthychild/publications/protocol_early_childhood_transition.pdf)
 * **Presume competence.** Presume that your child is aware and wants to understand.
 Consider that this might look different than what you expect.
 (Lei Wiley-Mydske)